» Bitbucket Cloud

 » Connect a Bitbucket Cloud User to Organization

 Back on the Configuration page for your Terraform Enterprise Organization, in the OAuth Connections pane, you can now connect your organization to Bitbucket Cloud by clicking Connect.
 You will be briefly redirected to Bitbucket Cloud in order to authenticate the client.
-You should be successfuly redirected back to Terraform Enterprise.
+You should be successfully redirected back to Terraform Enterprise.
 If you are not, check the values in your OAuth client and make sure they match exactly with the values associated with your Bitbucket OAuth consumer.

 The Terraform Enterprise Bitbucket Cloud integration is now ready your Organization to start using.